• myAccount

 Adopting strategies to reduce the seven wastes of lean manufacturing will help you realize new efficiencies and help prevent spills in the workplace.

-Today, we’re going to share 7 simple ways to conduct a spill prevention and containment audit at your facility—so you can identify risks early and prevent spillage before it becomes a safety, compliance, or cleanup issue.
+Today, we’re going to share seven simple ways to conduct a spill prevention and containment audit at your facility.
+By doing so, you can identify risks early and prevent spillage before it becomes a safety, compliance, or cleanup issue.

-In fact, these are some of the same spill prevention strategies we use at ITU AbsorbTech as part of our Spill Prevention, Control, and Countermeasure (SPCC) plan.
+In fact, many of these are the same spill prevention strategies we use at ITU AbsorbTech as part of our Spill Prevention, Control, and Countermeasure (SPCC) plan.

-These strategies apply to any non-hazardous liquid, oil, solvent, or industrial process fluid you may encounter in your workplace, regardless of industry or facility size.
+Most importantly, these strategies can apply to any non-hazardous liquid, oil, solvent, or industrial process fluid you may encounter in your workplace, regardless of industry or facility size.

 Know the Regulations

-First and foremost, spills are heavily regulated by EPA and OSHA.
-Some of the major compliance regulations include Hazardous Waste Operations and Emergency Response (HAZWOPER; OSHA), RCRA Parts 243 and 265 (EPA), and the Spill Prevention, Control, and Countermeasure Rule (SPCC; EPA).
+First and foremost, spills are heavily regulated by both the EPA and OSHA.
+As a result, many facilities must comply with regulations such as Hazardous Waste Operations and Emergency Response (HAZWOPER; OSHA), RCRA Parts 243 and 265 (EPA), and the Spill Prevention, Control, and Countermeasure Rule (SPCC; EPA).

 For additional background into spill compliance and regulations, please reference the Top 8 Spill Regulations.